-The forewings of the adult moth each have a pattern of dark brown, including a comma-shaped mark near the middle.
-The hind wings are also brown, fading toward the bases, with dark veins.
+The forewings of the adult moth each have a pattern of dark brown, including a comma-shaped mark near the middle, and a pale irregular band along the margin.
+The hindwings are also brown, fading toward the bases, with dark veins.
 The wingspan is about 4 cms.

 The species occurs in Australia, including:

 Further reading :